sara-nl/clouddocs/vm-states.markdown

 >**Note:**
 >
-> We recommend you to use mainly the following states for your VM management:
+> We recommend you **mainly** use the following actions for managing your VMs:
-> * Shutdown: the VM will shut down gracefully.
+> * **Shutdown**: the VM will shut down gracefully.
 Click the dust bin button and then *Shutdown*.
-> * Stop: the VM keeps its changes for the next *Resume* action.
+> * **Stop**: the VM keeps its changes for the next *Resume* action.
 Click on the stop square button and then *Stop*.
 A VM in STOPPED state does not consume quota.
-> * Resume: resumes a STOPPED VM.
+> * **Resume**: resumes a STOPPED VM.
 Click on the play button.
 It will bring the STOPPED to RUNNING state.
-> * Delete: destroys the VM.
-Click the dust bin button and then *Delete*.
-The image may become in status ERROR.
+>
+> If you ever find a VM in a status that these actions cannot trigger any further changes, you may want to contact us at helpdesk@surfsara.nl.

 ## The play button